oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 OCI provides this technical assurance by grouping regions and then separating these groups of regions through strict geographic segmentation and physical and logical network isolation.
 OCI has multiple realms, including a commercial public cloud realm, an EU Sovereign Cloud realm, and multiple government cloud realms for the US, UK, and Australia.
 Each customer’s Dedicated Region, Isolated Region, and Alloy deployment are also contained within their own separate realm.

 ## Principle 3.
 Access Management
-Organizations can use the following core OCI services to implement a comprehensive approach to access
+Organizations can use the following core OCI services to implement a comprehensive approach to access management:
-management:
-- The Identity and Access Management (IAM) - provides centralized access control and identity
+- **The Identity and Access Management (IAM)** - provides centralized access control and identity
-- Vault Key Management - provides secure access to secrets and keys.
-- The Audit service logs - provides visibility into all actions performed in the cloud.
+- **The Audit service logs** - provides visibility into all actions performed in the cloud.
-- Cloud Guard and Security Zones - work together to define and enforce security policies, and take corrective action when issues are detected.
+- **Cloud Guard and Security Zones** - work together to define and enforce security policies, and take corrective action when issues are detected.

 ### IAM
 Identity and Access Managment in OCI is controlled by a few key resources: